Sensory illusions in aviation: Head-up

 The head-up illusion involves a sudden forward linear acceleration during level flight where the pilot perceives the illusion that the nose of the aircraft is pitching up.
 The pilot's response to this illusion would be to push the yoke or the stick forward to pitch the nose of the aircraft down.
 A night take-off from a well-lit airport into a totally dark sky (black hole) or a catapult take-off from an aircraft carrier can also lead to this illusion, and could result in a crash.

 Head-down

 The head-down illusion involves a sudden linear deceleration (air braking, lowering flaps, decreasing engine power) during level flight where the pilot perceives the illusion that the nose of the aircraft is pitching down.
 The pilot's response to this illusion would be to pitch the nose of the aircraft up.
 If this illusion occurs during a low-speed final approach, the pilot could stall the aircraft.

 Visual

-Visual illusions are familiar to most of us.
+Visual illusions are familiar to most people.
 Even under conditions of good visibility, one can experience visual illusions.